 At University Hospitals of Coventry and Warwickshire (UHCW), a state of the art PFI hospital opened in June 2006.
 This provides an optimal environment to support both research and education at the Trust.
 The Clinical Sciences Building and the Clinical Sciences Research Institute provide a base for education and laboratory research for the Medical School.

-The Medical School works closely with the West Midlands South Foundation School (Foundation School Director: Dr Michael Walzman) in delivering training to foundation doctors.
+The Medical School works closely with the West Midlands South Foundation School (Foundation School Director: Dr Emma Wales) in delivering training to foundation doctors.
 Each subspecialty has its own clinical teaching and education programme.

 One of the strengths of the foundation year 2 rotations in Coventry is the very strong Generic Skills Programme that is offered on Thursday afternoons.
-It is generally located at the Clinical Science Building at the Walsgrave Hospital, and attendance is compulsory for all F2 trainees.
-This programme will be under the supervision of Dr Tanya Potter, Consultant Physician and Generic Skills Tutor.
+It is generally located at the Clinical Science Building at the UHCW, and attendance is compulsory for all F2 trainees.

-The Medical School’s research is focused around a number of multi-disciplinary and cross-specialty teams; collaboration within and outside School and University is encouraged and investigators are encouraged to work across traditional disciplinary boundaries in innovative ways.
+The Medical School’s research is focused around three divisions: Health Sciences, Biomedical Sciences and the Clinical Trials.
+Collaboration within and outside School and University is encouraged and investigators are encouraged to work across traditional disciplinary boundaries in innovative ways.

 The Warwick Medical School works closely with many departments across the University for both our Research and Education programmes; these include the Department of Life Sciences, the School of Health and Social Studies, the Department of Sociology, the Department of Statistics, Warwick Business School, Warwick Manufacturing Group and the Department of Mathematics.

-Academic FYs receive additional training which is weekly in the CSB and covers a range of topics to help in research training (Organised by Adele Kenny Adele.Kenny@warwick.ac.uk and Associate Professor Peter Wall P.D.H.Wall@warwick.ac.uk IAT lead for the University of Warwick.).
+Academic FYs receive additional quarterly half-day training and covers a range of topics to help in research training (organised by Adele Kenny Adele.Kenny@warwick.ac.uk and Associate Professor Peter Wall P.D.H.Wall@warwick.ac.uk IAT lead for the University of Warwick.).
 In addition, AFYs are asked to present their research to the academic trainees to encourage networking and collaboration on research ideas.